 Conclusion, final thoughts, and next steps

-And there you have it: a step-by-step guide to conducting a simple competitor content analysis.
+And there you have it: a step-by-step guide to conducting a simple competitor content audit.

 By finding important subjects your competitors have skimmed over, you have the opportunity to rank ahead of your competitors with compelling content that satisfies the needs of potential customers and generates leads for your business.